“I’m paying for Gigabit speed and getting 300 Mbps! What gives?”

 Getting fast, reliable Internet in our home is essential in today’s world.
 We connect more devices than ever to wired and Wi-Fi routers, including smartphones, tablets, laptops, and a growing list of smart devices.
 We use them for everything, from video streaming and social media sharing to home automation and monitoring.

 Sometimes it seems like we’re not getting the speeds we should be, when it seems to take forever to upload our holiday photos, or when streaming services freeze just when we’re getting to the best part of the movie.
 While there may be something wrong with your Internet connection, there are other factors you should consider first before calling customer or technical support.
-Or what if you are trying to decide what speed you need for new Internet-based services?
+Or you may be deciding what speed you need for new Internet-based services.

 How much speed do I need?